Encoding classes for sequence labeling:

 Unsupervised Machine Learning:

-- extract information from the web with no training data, no list of relationship.
+- extract information from the web with no training data, no list of relationships.

 - Used parsed data to train a trustworthy tuple classifier.